dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 ![Checking PPG Signal](C:\Users\Mbars\Documents\GitHub\IBI_VizEdit\Supporting_Documents\Checking PPG Signal.PNG)

-If you are satisfied that you have the right file loaded, click the "Process File" button.
-The peak detection algorithm will iteratively identify an optimal processing bandwidth and return a raw interbeat interval file.
+If you are satisfied that you correctly loaded in your heart rate data, click the "Process File" button.
+The peak detection algorithm will iteratively identify an optimal processing bandwidth and return a raw inter-beat interval file.
 A tracker will appear in the bottom right notifying you of the program's progress

 #### Peak Detection Algorithm Tracker